Circle of Security Classroom: Direct Access for Educators

 - Direct Educational Focus: Content speaks specifically to classroom relationships rather than requiring translation from parenting contexts

-- Flexible Delivery Formats: Centers have flexibility to choose whether teachers work individually, in small groups, or as whole teams depending on their needs and organizational constraints
+- Flexible Delivery Formats: Centers can choose whether teachers work individually, in small groups, or as whole teams depending on their needs and organizational context

-- Integrated Coaching Access: Clear pathways to ongoing implementation support through endorsed Circle of Security Classroom coaches
+- Integrated Coaching Access: Clear pathways to ongoing implementation support through endorsed COS Classroom Coaches

-Why does the new model eliminate the facilitator?
+Why does the new model move away from the facilitator role?

-Direct educator access removes the bottleneck of training facilitators to then train teachers, making Circle of Security concepts immediately available to those who work directly with children every day.
-This streamlined approach reduces costs, eliminates scheduling barriers, and ensures teachers receive content designed specifically for their professional context.
+We want to honor the important work facilitators have done in their communities.
+That work has mattered.
+At the same time, we've learned that direct educator access removes a significant bottleneck: training facilitators to then train teachers meant Circle of Security concepts could take months to reach the people working with children every day.
+This streamlined approach reduces costs, removes scheduling barriers, and ensures teachers receive content designed specifically for their professional context.

-Our previous model (COSP-Classroom) created what we recognized as an unnecessary barrier to implementation.
-Schools had to first identify and train facilitators, coordinate their schedules with teaching staff, arrange coverage for classroom time, and hope that facilitators could effectively translate concepts from parenting contexts to educational settings.
-This multi-step process often took months to organize and implement.
+Our previous model created what we came to recognize as an unnecessary barrier to implementation.
+Schools had to first identify and train facilitators, coordinate their schedules with teaching staff, arrange coverage for classroom time, and ask facilitators to translate concepts from parenting contexts to educational settings.
+This multi-step process often took months to organize.

-With direct access to content, a school/center can have all teachers engaged with Circle of Security concepts within days rather than months.
-The content is immediately relevant to classroom dynamics, and teachers can access learning on-demand and in real-time rather than waiting for scheduled training sessions.
+With direct access to content, a school or center can have all teachers engaging with Circle of Security concepts within days rather than months.
+Content is immediately relevant to classroom dynamics, and teachers can access learning on-demand in real time rather than waiting for scheduled training sessions.

 Who is affected by this transition?

-Current COSP Classroom facilitators and anyone interested in bringing Circle of Security to educational settings will transition to the new COS Classroom structure, while the role of COSP Classroom facilitator shifts exclusively to coaching.
-This ensures consistency in content delivery and creates clear pathways for both initial learning and ongoing support.
+Current facilitators trained in the previous classroom model and anyone interested in bringing Circle of Security to educational settings will transition to the new COS Classroom structure.
+The professional role in this model shifts from facilitation to coaching, creating clearer pathways for both initial educator learning and ongoing implementation support.

-For Current COSP Classroom Facilitators (as of December 2025):
+For Current COSP Classroom Facilitators (trained as of December 2025):

 - May continue current COSP Classroom Facilitator work

-- Special transition pricing and support to attend additional Coach training in 2026 toward COS Classroom Coaching endorsement
+- Special transition pricing and support to attend COS Classroom Coach Training in 2026

-- Receive additional discount in 2026 toward COS Classroom Coach training
+- Additional discount toward COS Classroom Coach Training available through 2026

 - Coach training discount expires in 2027

-- Free access to COS Classroom to learn new content (offer expires January 2027)
+- Free access to COS Classroom to explore the new content (offer expires January 2027)

-- Coaching Support to promote fidelity of coaching with educators and to gain access to enhanced classroom-specific tools and examples
+- Coaching support to promote fidelity of coaching with educators and to access enhanced classroom-specific tools and examples

-- Membership enrollment opportunity to an online community of coaches around the world where they can learn from each other
+- Opportunity to join an online community of coaches around the world, learning from each other's practice

-- Opportunities to work with teachers around the world who have individually accessed the course and need coaching support applying the learning
+- Opportunities to work with teachers globally who have individually accessed the course and need coaching support applying the learning

 What happens to COSP Classroom Facilitators?

-Trained and currently enrolled COSP Classroom facilitators can continue their existing work.
-We no longer train professionals to facilitate COS Parenting with educators.
-Professionals seeking to work with educators in the classroom can now go directly into our COS Classroom Coach Training to learn how to deliver the approach.
+Trained COSP Classroom Facilitators (as of December 2025) can continue their existing work.
+COSI no longer trains new professionals to facilitate COS Parenting with educators.
+Professionals seeking to support educators in the classroom can now go directly into COS Classroom Coach Training.

 Timeline for transition:

-- January 2026: Discontinue COSP Classroom facilitator course for new registrants
+- January 2026: COSP Classroom Facilitator course closed to new registrants

-- February 2026: Launch COS Classroom for educators
+- February 2026: COS Classroom launched for educators

-- April 2026 and beyond: COSI will focus on professional development to educators and training coaches to support implementation in the classroom.
+- April 2026 and beyond: COSI focuses on professional development for educators and training COS Classroom Coaches to support implementation in the classroom

-This timeline allows current facilitators to continue their valuable work while providing ample opportunity for facilitators to transition to the new coaching model if desired.
-We believe this new approach will ultimately serve educators and children more effectively while honoring the important work current facilitators have been doing in their communities.
+This timeline allows current facilitators to continue their valuable work while providing ample opportunity to transition to the coaching model.
+We believe this approach will ultimately serve educators and children more effectively, and we're committed to supporting everyone through the change.

 How Coaching Works

 Classroom coaching provides the essential bridge between understanding attachment concepts and implementing them effectively in specific classroom relationships.
-Research consistently shows coaching is necessary for sustained behavior change in professional settings.
-COS Classroom content provides the foundation, while coaching offers the individualized support needed for real-world application.
+Research consistently shows that coaching is necessary for sustained behavior change in professional settings.
+COS Classroom content provides the foundation; coaching offers the individualized support needed for real-world application.

 What makes COS Classroom Coaching unique in educational settings?

-Unlike typical educational coaching that focuses on behavior management techniques, Circle of Security coaching emphasizes:
+Unlike typical educational coaching that focuses on behavior management techniques, COS Classroom Coaching emphasizes:

 - Relationship-Focused Problem-Solving: Understanding what makes specific teacher-child relationships challenging rather than just addressing behaviors